mozilla-l10n/localizer-documentation/tools/pontoon/ui.md

 ![Translation Resources](/assets/images/pontoon/ui/resources.png)

-Learn how to use Pontoon's [translation resources](resources.md).
+Learn how to use Pontoon’s [translation resources](resources.md).

 ## Pontoon in-context editor

-Pontoon's in-context editor displays the translatable strings as they appear on the web page alongside the editing space.
+Pontoon’s in-context editor displays the translatable strings as they appear on the web page alongside the editing space.
 This means that translators can see how the source string appears and how the translation looks in real time.
-Pontoon's in-context editor shows the strings in context on the right with the translation workbench on the left
+Pontoon’s in-context editor shows the strings in context on the right with the translation workbench on the left

 ![in-context editor](/assets/images/pontoon/ui/incontext_edit.png)